DO REAL ESTATE AGENTS UNDERSTAND DOMAIN NAMES?

 It’s difficult enough starting a business which makes it all that much more important to start off on the right foot.
 Considerably more effort is required to succeed with the wrong domain name.
 If you have already established your business with a poor domain, it might be time to make a switch.

-Premium real estate domains are easier to rank in search engines and provide instant credibility which translates into highly targeted visitors to your site, a higher conversion rate, lower marketing expenses, additional clients, more showings, and ultimately more sales.
+Premium real estate domains can provide instant credibility which translates into highly targeted visitors to your site, a higher conversion rate, lower marketing expenses, additional clients, more showings, and ultimately more sales.
 The importance of geo domains as well as some publicly reported real estate domain sales can be found HERE.